juan-leon/occur-x/README.md

 To refine your occur buffer, removing or keeping lines that match any regular expression of your choice, press "k" ([K]eep) or "f" ([F]lush).
-Press "u" to undo the last filter i the stack.
+Press "u" to undo the last filter in the stack.

 ### Customization